kumindu/terraform-kubernetes/README.md

-# Terraform Script Create EC2 Instance
+# Terraform Script For Create Kubernetes Cluster
 terraform script for create kubernetes in aws cloud